Navatusein/GTNH-OC-Water-Line-Control/README.md

 pastebin run ESUAMAGx
 ```

-Then select the Water Line Control programme in the installer.
+Then select the Water Line Control program in the installer.
-If you wish you can add the programme to auto download, for manual start write a command.
+If you wish you can add the program to auto download, for manual start write a command.

 ```shell
 main